Computational musicology: Computational musicology in popular culture

 Research from computational musicology occasionally is the focus of popular culture and major news outlets.
-Examples of this include reporting in The New Yorker musicologists Nicholas Cook and Craig Sapp while working on the Centre for the History and Analysis of Recorded Music (CHARM), at the University of London discovered the fraudulent recording of pianist Joyce Hatto.
+Examples of this include reporting in The New Yorker regarding musicologists Nicholas Cook and Craig Sapp who, while working on the Centre for the History and Analysis of Recorded Music (CHARM) at the University of London, discovered the fraudulent recording of pianist Joyce Hatto.
 On the 334th birthday of Johann Sebastian Bach, Google celebrated the occasion with a Google Doodle that allowed individuals to enter their own score into the interface, then have a machine learning model called Coconet harmonize the melody.